-Examples of potential future topics include: theories of learning, identity formation, competency-based curriculum, clinical decision-making, feedback, assessment, and much more!
+Examples of topics may include: theories of learning, identity formation, competency-based curriculum, clinical decision-making, feedback, assessment, and much more!

-While these sessions are a component of the Educators Leadership Program (ELP), the Hot Topics series is open to CHES Members, the Health Professions Education community at UBC, and anyone else who is interested in Health Professions Education.
+While these sessions are a component of the Educators Leadership Program (ELP), the Hot Topics in HPE series is open to CHES members, the health professions education community at UBC, and anyone else who is interested in health professions education.